Updated: Jun 27, 2021

 Justin Campbell CTO@junkshon

 I know I’m sounding like a stuck record here, but cloud migration should never be viewed as a ‘lift and shift’ exercise.
 You’re not just moving your IT workloads from your data centre into someone else’s, and if you view it that way you’re missing out on a huge opportunity to modernise and future-proof your IT for years to come.
-Not only that, but if all you are trying to do is take advantage of the economics of cloud, then there’s a decent chance you won’t even achieve that.
+Not only that but if all you are trying to do is take advantage of the economics of the cloud, then there’s a decent chance you won’t even achieve that.
 And that’s because moving outdated, inefficient systems into a third-party data centre will just port over the same legacy issues you had already, and you might well find – once you’ve ‘lifted and shifted’ it all, that you’re spending as much as – if not more – than you were before.

 Cloud migration represents a brilliant opportunity to extract value from the billions that Microsoft, AWS and Google are investing in their cloud platforms to help you transform your IT in a way that could be game-changing for your business.
 They are constantly innovating and bringing to market new services to make your journey easier and better.
 With the best will in the world, there is no way you’ll have the expertise or agility to out-innovate them.
 So, your best bet is to shift your mindset to one where you just look to ensure you get absolutely maximum value from these behemoths, whichever one you choose.
 And focus your own resources on your core competence.

 At Junkshon, we’re actually a pretty good example of exactly the point I’m trying to make.
 Our development focus is on our Aspire platform and its ability to automate the process of building a migration strategy based on the IT estate data we ingest.
-Working with the cloud providers, we’re able to leave the infrastructure heavy-lifting to them; in other words, we don’t need to commit our own resources to building infrastructure components.
+Working with the cloud providers, we’re able to leave the infrastructure-heavy-lifting to them; in other words, we don’t need to commit our own resources to build infrastructure components.
 We also use their database / PaaS capabilities so we’re effectively outsourcing the scaling and high availability element as well.

 As I said, the key here is that the hyperscalers allow you to focus on what matters most to your business; develop application code that’s directly relevant to your specific area of competitive advantage and leave them to do the rest.